timacdonald/framework/pr.md

 ### Configuring the store

-The cache objects own the store they belong to.
-They use the default store when none is specified.
+The cache object owns the store it belong to.
+The default store is used when none is specified.

 You may specify a store via the `$store` property: